 A second argument that I often heard was: "Missions involves evangelism and building the Lord's church, not establishing schools.
 Teaching and training disciples can be accomplished in

 the church; we don't need more real estate!"

-I said that even though Jesus came to seek and to save that which is lost, the first commandment of missions is to disciple believers.
+I said that even though Jesus came to seek and to save that which is lost, we are commanded to disciple believers.
 Jesus preached the gospel of the kingdom, but spent

 most of his time instructing disciples (Romans 10,13-15).
 During our first 20 years in Austria, we gave ourselves to evangelism and church planting, but it had become increasingly clear,